nusenu/ContactInfo-Information-Sharing-Specification/README.md

 value:
 we-run-this-tor-relay

-where *relay-fingerprint* is the 40 character fingerprint of the relay.
+where *relay-fingerprint* is the 40 character RSA SHA1 fingerprint of the relay.
 Each relay has its own DNS record.

 Possible values for the "verifymethod" fields are: